 I used electronic word-processors for the first time in 1984 (a Brother EP44, followed soon after by a Brother EP43) and three years later, in 1987, we experimented with laying out pages for World Magazine on Macintosh computers using QuarkXpress.
 In 1991 we produced and launched London's The Big Issue entirely electronically.
 From that day on I never again needed to touch a typewriter professionally.

 In 1986 The Times of London converted to 'direct input' and over the next year or two every major newspaper followed its lead.
 Quite suddenly journalists had to decide whether they would learn new technologies or accept early retirement.
 And so it was that by 1990 very few people were ever going to go out and buy a typewriter: they bought personal computers instead.

 Below right: The author working with his 1992 Macintosh PowerBook Duo 210 which was the first laptop light enough to be carried around comfortably all day in a reporter's shoulder bag (photo: Spring 1994).

 We shouldn't be dismissive of the older mechanical technology.
 Very few of our computers today survive much longer than five years.
-Either they die on us or increased demands on their processors render them obsolete.
-But many typewriters built 100 years ago are still working as well as they ever did.
-I have a collection of about 40 typewriters, all of which work as well as they did on the day they left the factory.
+Usually they die on us, or increased demands on their processors render them obsolete.
+But I have a collection of about 50 typewriters, all of which work as well as they did on the day they left the factory.